softwaremill/odelay/README.md

 ## usage

-Odelay delays the execution of tasks for a specified [FiniteDurations][fd].
+Odelay delays the execution of operations for a specified [FiniteDurations][fd].

-This differs from Scala [Futures][fut], which defer the execution of task for some non-deterministic time.
+This differs from Scala [Futures][fut], which represent deferred values, which are defined at a non-deterministic time.

 Odelay defines two simple primitives.

-An `odelay.Timer` which defers task execution and an `odelay.Delay` which represents a delayed operation.
+An `odelay.Timer`, which defers task execution, and an `odelay.Delay`, which represents a delayed operation.
 These separate execution from interface.

 Typical usage is as follows.